Glossary

 Laws of Consumption Laws relating consumption to population, speed, and life expectancy.

-Life Expectancy The average time that a person can be expected to live when born in a given year, measured in years.
-It is related to both happiness and consumption.
-Also: lifespan.
+Life Expectancy The average time that an average member of a population can be expected to live when born in a given year, measured in years.
+Sometimes used interchangeably with lifespan.

 Longevity Function The relationship between depletion time, resources, and speed.